 It might be that the content plan you had prepared is no longer appropriate.
 If so, rethink your approach and tune into the real-time needs of your customers and prospects.
 Show consideration and be conscious of the content you publish.

 How can you help them overcome some of the new challenges they now face?
 What knowledge can you share that people will find genuinely helpful as they adapt to new circumstances?

 It’s not about pushing your products or services in the short-term.
 It’s about demonstrating that you’re still there ready and waiting when your customers need you in the long-term.

 Send regular email newsletters

 Your customers are still expecting to hear from you.
-A study by Kantar found that only 8% of people think brands should stop advertising.
+A study by Kantar found that only 8% of people think brands should stop advertising in response to the pandemic.

 As many adjust to working from home, internet usage has risen and email remains an effective way to stay in touch with your audience.
 Make the shift from selling to support with regular email newsletters that focus on sharing knowledge, positivity and reassurance to keep your business front of mind for the right reasons.

 Be transparent and talk openly about how your business is adapting to serve its customers, safeguard staff and help the community.
 Use this time to humanise your brand and forge stronger relationships.

 Remain active on social media

 According to Rival IQ, social media engagement rates bounced back in April to some of the highest levels seen since the beginning of the year.

 Maintaining some level of activity on social media will be important to the visibility of your brand over the next few months.
 Keeping things ticking over will also provide a springboard for increased ‘back to business’ activity when lockdown measures are relaxed.